-Well, I started digging/asking around and somebody referred a gentleman for me to speak with in regards to Operation Eagle Claw (he specifically corrected me to let me know that the true operation name was “Rice Bowl”) and specifically what was SF’s role in all this.
+Well, I started digging about and asking around regarding Operation Eagle Claw.
+Finally, somebody referred a gentleman to me to speak with regarding the operation and specifically the SF’s role in all this.

-I specifically asked him about the rumored SF role during Rice Bowl (which extensive google-fu research has left me with very little information).
+I specifically asked him about the rumored SF role during Rice Bowl, for which extensive google-fu research had left me with very little information — he specifically corrected me to let me know that the operation’s true name was “Rice Bowl.”
 It turns out that aside from the remaining 52 hostages in the American embassy, there were three other American individuals who were being kept safe (but against their will) from the Iranian students by the Iranian government itself.

-To quote the SGM:
+To quote the operator:

-“Unfortunately the ammo they borrowed to go on this live mission were all BLANKS!
+f”Unfortunately the ammo they borrowed to go on this live mission were all BLANKS!
 This wasn’t found out until we returned back to Egypt and repacked everything for the trip home.
 They had to return the case of blank ammo and come clean.
 They flew home.”

 Imagine that!
 I’m not familiar with what BAT rounds look like as I don’t think they are as prominent nowadays as they were then.
 And as hard as it is to believe, I have heard of mistakes like these happen before.

 Editor’s note: This article was written by Iassen Donov, a former Ranger who served in the 3rd Ranger Regiment.